farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 The caller can do anything they want with the field so long as it fits in a string.

 `Person` is also "closed".
 It knows the outer shape of CustomData is a string, so any internal operations on Person can handle CustomData uniformly.
-It can pass the data around or persist it safely because it knows the outer shape is a string.
-The inner structure of CustomData doesn't matter to our component, we only save the data to later return it to the caller as we received it.
+It can pass the data around or persist it safely as a string.
+We only hold on to the data to later return it to the caller as we received it.
+The inner structure of CustomData doesn't matter to our component.

 ## Tradeoff: Flexibility vs Operability
 Data doesn't need to be completely unstructured to offer flexibility to callers.